 Educational Specialist Degree.
-Read "Educational Specialist" section of this bulletin, p.
-246, and the School of Education Handbook for Educational Specialist Students for information on degree procedures.
+Read "Educational Specialist" section of this bulletin, pp. 257-258, and the School of Education Handbook for Educational Specialist Students for information on degree procedures.

 Doctoral Degree.
 The Application for Admission to Doctoral Candidacy form must be filed at least one month prior to the scheduled date of the comprehensive examination.